 The second indicator relates to secondary school enrolment, however international databases do not have enough information to measure this indicator in Nigeria.
 For this reason, we are unable to produce Nigeria’s overall right to education score, or its Quality of Life score (reflecting performance across all five economic and social rights).

-If Nigeria were using its resources effectively, 34% more of its primary school aged children could be enrolled in education.
+If Nigeria were using its resources effectively, an extra 9.3 million primary school aged children could be enrolled in primary school.

 Nigeria’s overall rights performance

 Note: It is worth being mindful of the year that the data were collected for each of Nigeria’s rights indicators.
-Data on the indicators for the rights to food and health were most recently observed in 2016, and the right to housing indicators used data from 2015.
+Data on the indicators for the rights to health and housing were most recently observed in 2017, and the right to food in 2016.
 However, data for Nigeria’s right to work and right to education indicators were most recently recorded in 2009 and 2010, respectively.
 Therefore, it is possible that Nigeria has made progress in the performance of these latter rights, but such (potential) progress is not yet reflected in any credible data source.

 Next steps: what can you do now?